The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

-It’s not a huge margin, but it gives Intel the bragging right for the fastest gaming CPU.
+It’s not a substantial margin, but it gives Intel the bragging right for the fastest gaming CPU.

 Ryzen 7 and Ryzen 9